ramsrisaikotari/covid-rate-tracker/README.md

 ## Project Goal
 To showcase how ML + data engineering can inform critical decisions using live data and forecasting models.

-> ** Note:** Codebase is not public.
-This is a case study portfolio for demonstration purposes.